szigmon/openshift-dpf/docs/dpu-provisioning.md

    - "Power On System" if the system is off
 f.
 The system will boot from the ISO and begin the discovery process

-> **Note:** The worker nodes will be automatically configured with a bridge named `br-dpu` that includes the physical 1GB interface.
-The bridge will receive an IP from the available DHCP server using the nmstate configuration included in the ISO.
+> **Note:** After the worker nodes join the cluster, they will be automatically configured with a bridge named `br-dpu` via MachineConfig.
+This bridge will include the physical 1GB interface and receive an IP from the available DHCP server.
 This bridge configuration is critical for DPU operations as it will be used to communicate with the DPU.

 3. **Monitor node registration in Assisted Installer**: